- Briefing Room

 If a contractor wins a low bid contract in which either manual or electronic debris monitoring methods are permitted, and if the contractor chooses to utilize electronic debris monitoring as their preferred method of collection, then the electronic monitoring would be considered reimbursable provided that the debris removed is eligible for FHWA ER reimbursement.

 NOTE: This modifies the position stated in the June 16, 2009 policy letter to FDOT as discussed under the “Pre-event Contracts” section.

-We will pay for emergency repairs to get damaged signals working, including police, signs, generators, etc that are temporarily directing traffic.
-We will pay for mast arm installation in accordance with FDOT's current design standard (10 mile criteria) where the existing signals sustained significant damage (at least one pole needing replacement or straightening).
+FHWA will reimburse for mast arm installation in accordance with FDOT’s current design standard (10 mile criteria) where the existing signals sustained significant damage (at least one pole needing replacement or straightening).
 The mast arm installation will be a Permanent Restoration project that goes through normal federal-aid procedures.